Toyota Corolla Cross overview

 There's much more space in the rear of the Corolla Cross than in the other Corollas, and it's a more pleasant place to spend journeys than the C-HR thanks to large side windows, too.
 In the outer seats there are ISOFIX mounting points for child seats, though it's unlikely that a third will fit in the middle seat as it's not massively wide.
 Three teenagers would fit in though, and legroom isn't bad at all.

 There are rear air vents in the middle and two USB-C charging ports, along with cleverly positioned cupholders moulded high up on the doors.
 If the centre seat isn't being used then an armrest holding two further cupholders can be folded down from the backrest.

 On the subject of folding down, the rear seat back splits 60:40.
-Unfortunately they don't line up with the lower boot floor when folded, so there's a step created, but it still massively increases the luggage space to 1,359 litres.
-With the rear seats in use, the Corolla Cross holds up to 436 litres in the boot, which is usefully more than the C-HR manages.
+Unfortunately they don't line up with the lower boot floor when folded, so there's a step created, but it still massively increases the luggage space to 1,299 litres.
+With the rear seats in use, the Corolla Cross holds up to 390 litres in the boot, which is usefully more than the C-HR manages - and the 1.8-litre version of the Corolla Cross holds more again.
 Under the boot floor there's a spare wheel and in the top-spec Sol model the tailgate is powered.

 The Toyota Corolla Cross driving experience

 Like all Toyota hybrids, the Corolla Cross is a cinch to drive.
 Press the brake and pull the chunky lever back into D for Drive and away you go.
 The lever can be put into the B setting instead, which offers stronger engine braking when you lift off the throttle and helps to plough more energy back into the hybrid battery, too.
 It takes a little getting used to, as the engine seemingly revs when you're slowing down at times, but it should pay dividends in terms of overall efficiency.